datawire/ambassador-docs/user-guide/getting-started.md

 Internet to a backend service.

 The Ambassador Edge Stack is deployed to Kubernetes via YAML for MacOS, Linux, and Windows.
-For other options, such as Docker, click [here](/user-guide/install).
+For other options, such as Docker, read the [detailed instructions](/user-guide/install).

 ### Install on MacOS